solisoft/foxxy/README.md

 The `public` folder will be created using the `brunch w` command.

 Edit your `/etc/hosts` file to point your .dev domain name to your 127.0.0.1 loopback address.

+### Symlink to your foxx folder

+To simplify your work, create a symlink from your

+# Creating a new application

+First create a database called `demoapp` within ArangoDB Web UI

+`$ foxxy new demo_app --database demoapp`

+This will create a new folder named 'demo_app' which will contain everything you need to start your new app.

 # Creating your first CRUD